Featured

 Don’t own a Kindle?
 No problem!
 From Amazon Download the free Kindle app and start reading Kindle books instantly on your smartphone, tablet, or computer – no Kindle device requiredLearn more Read instantly on your browser with Kindle for Web.

-Get your copy, share my news with your LCSW, LMFT, and LPCC colleagues.
+Get your copy and if you find it useful please share my news with your LCSW, LMFT, and LPCC colleagues.
+Word of mouth is the best advertising a writer could ask for.

 If you’ve already read the guide or used some part of it for your private practice, would you be so kind as to hop on over to Amazon and leave a review?
 Even a few stars without any words would be extremely helpful.
 I know you are busy, so brevity is perfectly okay.
 Reviews are the drivers of the mysterious algorithms of Amazon.
-Please help my book get noticed!
+Please help my book get noticed by Amazon so others can find it and decide if it might be useful for their practice.

-I am so excited to announce the availability of the guide as an e-book now.
+I am so excited to announce the availability of the guide as an e-book and paperback now.

 Here it is!
 TaDa!